 The Federal Housing Administration is actually a department within HUD.
 It doesn’t make loans directly, but it does help ensure borrowers with a specific type of loan to help encourage homeownership.
 The FHA also provides mortgage insurance to FHA-approved lenders.

 FHA mortgages entice lenders to originate and fund the loan since underwriting standards are slightly less stringent than a conventional loan.

-However, when a home financed by an FHA loan goes into foreclosure, the original lender gets reimbursed by HUD for the outstanding loan balance.
+However, when a home financed by an FHA loan goes into foreclosure, HUD reimburses the original lender for the outstanding loan balance.
 HUD then takes over ownership and sells it to compensate for the cost it paid to the lender.

 Buying a HUD Home

 When a regular home is listed for sale, the seller works with their real estate agent to come up with a price based on comparable houses in the area.

 When a HUD home is put on the market, it goes through an appraisal process to determine its fair market value.
 The list price also takes into account any necessary repairs that are needed in the home.